AzharMehmood4/A2-Ecommerce-App/README.md

 # 🛍️ A2-Ecommerce App — Mobile Shop

 This is a full-stack **E-Commerce Mobile App (Mobile Shop)** built using **React Native Community CLI** for the frontend and **Node.js** with **Express** for the backend.
-It allows users to browse products, add them to the cart, and place orders — all from their mobile device.
+It allows users to browse products, add them to the cart, and place orders — all directly from their mobile device.

 ---